justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 [info]   Received: ProducedItem(4960954082650183831,1560221194037,1.5706606739076523E-208)
 ```

 Oh, no!
 What happened?
 It seems our laws do not hold, for left and right identity and other things besides.
-Well thinking about things a little more, when we combine a ProducedItem with the zero value, it should not change the original item.
+After a little thought it becomes clear, when we combine a ProducedItem with the zero value it should not change the original item.

 ```scala
 val now = 1560221355576L